Financial Education from Your Community Credit Union

 Why FSU Credit Union?

 Florida State University Credit Union is a not-for-profit financial cooperative with a mission to “maximize members’ financial well-being.”
 Since we are not-for-profit, you can be certain we’ve got your best interests at heart.
-We have 7 offices in the Big Bend area and can host classes on-site or come to you.
+We have seven branches in the Big Bend area and can host classes on-site or come to you.
 You do not have to be a member of FSU Credit Union to participate.

 FSUCU Financial Seminar Topics

 I am just a number: A crash course in credit

 Your credit score may affect more than you think.
 Credit scores determine:

 – whether you’ll be approved for credit cards, cards or student loans

 -what interest rate you’ll get on these loans

 -the cost of your car insurance

 -in some cases, whether you get that job or apartment you want